Android localization: How to localize Android apps with examples

 }

-Now our application is successfully localized for two languages.
+Now your app is localized for two languages: English and Latvian.

 However, how do we switch our app to another language without touching the device settings?
 We’ll explore this in the next section.

-By default, Android will try to load resources based on the system language set on the user’s device.
-Therefore, if a Latvian user, Justine, with her Android set to the Latvian language, opened our application on her phone, she’d see an app localized to her own language.
-But what if another user wants to use Latvian for his app on a smartphone that has its default language set to English?
+By default, Android loads resources based on the system language set on the user’s device.
+For example, if Agnese, a Latvian user with her phone set to Latvian, opened our app, she’d see the content in Latvian.
+But what if another user wants to use Latvian while their phone’s default language is set to English?

 package com.example.lokalisei18n.utils